My neonate

 grimaced with an impossibly greater grief than she’d already been afflicted, and

-she’d gasped at the abominable epiphany her skin had indeed just absorbed and encrypted
+she gasped at the abominable epiphany her skin had indeed just absorbed and

-in the blood that rushed to flood her mind.
-She’d swiftly and instinctively snatched
+encrypted in the blood that rushed to flood her mind.
+She swiftly and

 waited with frozen ire for the hospital’s gauche, gargoyle-like guard to awaken